 Exoplanets: mystery about floating barium – astronomers discovered the heaviest element in the atmosphere of two exoplanets

 Surprising find: Astronomers have for the first time detected the element barium in the gas envelope of two extrasolar gas giants – the heaviest element ever discovered in the atmosphere of an exoplanet.
-How this relatively heavy, dense metal gets into the upper atmosphere of these two hot Jupiters and why it doesn’t fall out again immediately is still unclear.
+How this relatively heavy, dense metal gets into the upper atmosphere of these two hot Jupiters and why it doesn’t fall out once more immediately is still unclear.
 Previously unknown chemical and atmospheric processes may be behind it.

 Hot Jupiters are the extremists among the exoplanets: These gas giants orbit their star so closely that their day side is open to several thousand degrees is heated.
 The chemistry in its gas shells is correspondingly exotic: Under these conditions, metals become gaseous and even stable molecules decompose.
 The night side of some hot Jupiters is still so hot that it rains liquid iron, snows titanium dioxide, or forms clouds of liquid minerals.